Paris in the 16th century: Protestants

 The Massacre of Saint-Bartholomew's Day on 23–24 August 1572 killed between two and three thousand Protestants; it was followed by a large-scale emigration of Protestants out of the city, primarily to Sedan, Montbeliard and Geneva.

 In 1598, with the Edict of Nantes, the Protestants were again able to open a church at Grigny, on the banks of the Seine outside the city.
 It was moved closer, to Charenton, six miles from the Bastille, in 1606.

 Jews

 The Jewish community in Paris in the 16th century consisted of only about a dozen families.
-The Jews had been formally expelled from the city by Philippe le Belle in 1306, and in 1380 and 1382, the houses of Jews and property of Paris Jews had been seized.
+The Jews had been formally expelled from the city by Philippe le Bel in 1306, and in 1380 and 1382, the houses of Jews and property of Parisian Jews had been seized.
 The few families remaining were of Italian or central European origin, and kept a very, very low profile.
 The first migration of about fifty Sephardic Jews from Spain and Portugal did not arrive until 1667, via Bayonne, Bordeaux and the Netherlands.